 So I just watched the Academy Awards and thought about how we stumble on finding small hope in an event such as “Parasite” winning multiple Oscars—because the film was created and delivered by brown people, foreigners to boot, and it’s about the horrors of the growing inequality in this big wide not-so-very-wonderful world.
 It’s an avenue to express our solidarity with the part of humanity that isn’t white, rich, male, faux-religious, and racist and, for just a minute, we believe we will outsmart them.

 And then I remember most of us—the supposedly good guys—don’t even bother voting.

 2020 will, for me, certainly live up to the Chinese curse, “May you/he/she/we live in interesting times.”
-Interesting for us all because of global megalomania and greed, and interesting for me because I’m going on some amazing journeys and, perhaps, trying to become vegan.
-Tell you all about it in my next post.
+Interesting for us all because of global megalomania and greed, and interesting for me because I’m going on some amazing journeys…and I don’t know yet that a pandemic is just around the corner.